AliTarek99/Chat-app-using-nodejs/README.md

 - For handling file upload I used Multer and added authorization in the diskStorage functions.
 - For sending emails I used Mailjet API.

+## Note
+The API will not work without your keys and database user data because all the API keys have been changed.

 ## The Database design
 ![image](https://github.com/AliTarek99/Chat-app-using-nodejs/assets/120846112/1fe960be-5c2b-48c9-8872-96afa3948346)